GeoscienceAustralia/dea-knowledge-hub/docs/guides/index.rst

 DEA User Guides
 ======================================================================================================================================================

-This is where you will find useful guides and information for Digital Earth Australia's data products, tools, and more.
+This is where you will find useful guides and information about DEA's data products and tools.

 .. container:: card-list descriptions